- Why you need the right people and processes in place before making an acquisition.

 Why Roll-Ups Are A Good Growth Option

-A roll-up – sometimes referred to as a “tuck-in” – is when a business buys another company in the same market and merges it into its own operations.
-These mergers combine multiple small companies into a single large entity that can take advantage of its larger size.
+A roll-up – sometimes called a “tuck-in” – is when a business buys another company in the same market and merges it into its own operations.
+These mergers combine multiple small companies into one large entity that can take advantage of its larger size.

-Roll-ups have a number of benefits that can help a company grow, including:
+Roll-ups have several benefits that can help a company grow, including:

 Increased purchasing power and brand recognition: As the number of competitors in a sector shrinks due to consolidation, the combined companies will gain more purchasing power.
-Moreover, once the business is acquired and folded under the buying company's name, the buyer's brand recognition increases.
+Moreover, the buyer's brand recognition increases once the business is acquired and folded under the buying company's name.

 Earning multiples: When a company with a higher Price/Earnings (P/E) multiple buys a business with a lower P/E, it results in what is known as an arbitrage of earnings multiples.